Whistle While You Work – Music in the Workplace

-So here was the situation: Two of our creative team had arrived for a meeting with the marketing director of a property development company, and we were guided to a waiting area at the front of an open plan office.
+So here was the situation: I had arrived with a colleague for a meeting with the marketing director of a property development company, and we were guided to a waiting area at the front of an open plan office.
 We sat for a few seconds, before realising just how silent the office was.
 Not a peep.
-Naturally, we looked at one another, then occupied ourselves with our phones.
+Naturally, we looked at one another for a second, then awkwardly occupied ourselves with our phones.

 Strangely, we started texting one another about how quiet it was, both of us too afraid to break the silence, when suddenly the phone in the office rings.
 As the receptionist answers it, we notice that one of the managers lets out a huff, shakes his head and then looks back to his screen.
 A couple of younger staff at the rear of the office use the break in the silence to whisper to one another, and the sound suddenly grows.
 It doesn’t get loud, just a couple of people talking softly to one another, so still quiet.

 It’s at this point that the manager gets up from his desk and walks across the room.
 We look at one another thinking that this guy is about to lose it!
 Luckily, he doesn’t, and instead heads to the water cooler near the other staff desks, pours a drink and walks back to his desk – but in doing just that he had intimidated the other staff into silence.
 Pleased with himself, he sat down and stared at his screen again.